Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Introduction

-The present paper examines Bose-Einstein condensation of "stable" diatomic bound states or "molecules" formed from the fermionic atoms of two different species.
-Their stability is guaranteed by the smallness of the kinetic energy of atoms in comparison to the energy of their bound states.
-In the sequel, we use the term "bound states" to avoid the consideration of the structure of the real molecular spectrum that has a quite complex structure.
+The present paper examines the Bose-Einstein condensation of 'stable' diatomic bound states or 'molecules' formed from the fermionic atoms of two different species.
+To the best of the authors' knowledge, the formulation of the problem itself dealing with existence of Bose condensed phase in such a system is novel.
+The stability of the bound states is guaranteed by the smallness of the kinetic energy of atoms in comparison to the energy of their bound states.
+In the following, we use the term 'bound states' to avoid the consideration of the structure of the real molecular spectrum that has a quite complex structure.
 In this sense, the bound states represent the simplest model of a molecule.
-It is worth stressing that we do not study a mechanism responsible for production of diatomic bound states but assume that at certain conditions, they are in thermodynamic equilibrium with unbound fermionic atoms.
-A starting point of our work is the described above microscopic Hamiltonian \cite{Pelet-Slyus} that specifies the interactions of fermionic atoms with their bound states and between the bound states themselves.
+It is worth stressing that we do not study a mechanism responsible for the production of diatomic bound states but assume that, at certain conditions, they are in thermodynamic equilibrium with unbound fermionic atoms.
+A starting point of our work is the microscopic Hamiltonian described above \cite{Pelet-Slyus} that specifies the interactions of fermionic atoms with their bound states and between the bound states themselves.
 Note that the interaction between all the components of the system should be weak enough to ensure the stability of bound states in equilibrium (see section 4).
-This fact allows us to apply the Bogolyubov microscopic model for a weakly interacting Bose gas \cite{Bogolyubov} to describe a condensate of bound states coupled to unbound fermionic atoms.
+This fact allows us to apply the Bogoliubov microscopic model for a weakly interacting Bose gas \cite{Bogoliubov} to describe a condensate of bound states coupled to unbound fermionic atoms.
+However, as we shall see below, the standard Bogoliubov model requires significant modification for such a specific system.